- Helps to Improve Mind and Body Energy

 CoQ10 is constantly required in our body cells for energy production in mitochondria (cellular power stations).
-It should be even stated that CoQ10 is essential for transferring energy from food into ATP molecules and therefore its deficiency in our body leads to fatigue and can be extremely dangerous as it gradually leads to heart failure and eventually to heart attack.
+It should be even stated that CoQ10 is essential for transferring energy from food into ATP molecules and therefore its deficiency in our body leads to fatigue and can be extremely dangerous as it gradually leads to heart failure and eventually to a heart attack.

-At the same time CoQ10 functions in human cells as a super antioxidant which neutralises the very harmful effects of free radicals.
+At the same time, CoQ10 functions in human cells as a super antioxidant which neutralises the very harmful effects of free radicals.

 Two small studies have provided evidence that coenzyme Q10 may help prevent migraine.

-The first study found that among 31 patients who took 150mg of CoQ10 daily for three months, 61% of them reported at least a 50% reduction in the the number of days they had migraine attacks.
+The first study found that among 31 patients who took 150mg of CoQ10 daily for three months, 61% of them reported at least a 50% reduction in the number of days they had migraine attacks.
 Also, no side effects were noticed among participants.

 Dysfunction with the mitochondria of a person’s brain cells has been linked to migraine formation.
 Migraine patients have an imbalance between oxidants and antioxidants this creates a condition of oxidative stress.
-This metabolic abnormality in the brains of migraineurs make them more vulnerable to migraine-related triggers.
+This metabolic abnormality in the brains of migraineurs makes them more vulnerable to migraine-related triggers.
 These metabolic abnormalities are also more severe in more serious migraine variants, like hemiplegic migraine.

 Because these metabolic imbalances are found not only during migraine attacks, but also between attacks, supplementation with CoQ10 (which has powerful antioxidant activity) improves this imbalance and increases overall energy production within cells.
 This helps to overcome any mitochondrial defect and potentially prevent migraines. (see study below)

-In addition, the same antioxidant may be useful in maintaining proper body weight, as studies have shown that we may start experiencing serious metabolic health problems when CoQ10 deficiency reaches the level of about 25%.
+Also, the same antioxidant may be useful in maintaining proper body weight, as studies have shown that we may start experiencing serious metabolic health problems when CoQ10 deficiency reaches the level of about 25%.

 Ova (Egg) Health